intsystems/Voznyuk-BS-Thesis/README.rst

 Datasets
 ========

-✅CEFR Levelled English Texts - texts of different complexity - https://www.kaggle.com/datasets/amontgomerie/cefr-levelled-english-texts
+✅ CEFR Levelled English Texts - texts of different complexity - https://www.kaggle.com/datasets/amontgomerie/cefr-levelled-english-texts

-❓CLiPS Stylometry Investigation (CSI) Corpus: a yearly expanded corpus of student texts in two genres: essays and reviews.
+❓ CLiPS Stylometry Investigation (CSI) Corpus: a yearly expanded corpus of student texts in two genres: essays and reviews.
 The purpose of this corpus lies primarily in stylometric research, but other applications are possible. (on request)

-✅Gutenberg Standardized Corpus: Standardized Project Gutenberg Corpus, 55905 books (3GB counts + 18GB tokens)
+✅ Gutenberg Standardized Corpus: Standardized Project Gutenberg Corpus, 55905 books (3GB counts + 18GB tokens)

-✅Millions of News Article URLs: 2.3 million URLs for news articles from the frontpage of over 950 English-language news outlets in the six month period between October 2014 and April 2015.
+✅ Millions of News Article URLs: 2.3 million URLs for news articles from the frontpage of over 950 English-language news outlets in the six month period between October 2014 and April 2015.
 (101MB)

-❓Wesbury Lab Wikipedia Corpus
+❓ Wesbury Lab Wikipedia Corpus

 Comparsion of Different Open LLM Models
 ========